 Your Bloomington violent crimes attorney will determine the best defense strategy for you, based on the specifics of your case.
 Common defenses against violent crime charges in Illinois include:

-- False allegations: Your attorney attempts to show that a witness has falsely accused you.
+• False allegations: Your violent crimes attorney in Bloomington attempts to show that a witness has falsely accused you.

 As you can see, there are many ways to raise reasonable doubt about the charges against you and to fight for dismissal, acquittal, or reduced charges.
-If your attorney doesn’t think that acquittal is realistic, they can still present a strong defense so the prosecutor will offer reduced charges in exchange for a plea bargain.
+If your attorney doesn’t think that an acquittal is realistic, they can still present a strong defense, so the prosecutor will offer reduced charges in exchange for a plea bargain.
+Accepting a plea deal or pleading guilty is a significant decision and should only be made after consulting with your attorney to determine what is in your best interest.

 Contact a Bloomington Violent Crimes Defense Attorney Today

 Violent crime charges can have serious consequences for your future, but don’t give up.
-Call Bruno Law Offices at 309-861-9960 immediately.
+Call Bruno Law Offices at 309-861-9960 immediately: our team’s experience in violent crimes defense can get you the justice you deserve.